 Visit the CDC’s How COVID-19 Spreads page to learn how COVID-19 spreads and how to protect yourself.

 Symptoms reported for patients with COVID-19 have included fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.

-It’s likely that flu viruses and the virus that causes COVID-19 will both spread this fall and winter.
 Healthcare systems could be overwhelmed treating both patients with flu and patients with COVID-19.
-This means getting a flu vaccine during 2020-2021 is more important than ever.
+This means getting a flu vaccine is more important than ever.